Metrics on a closed surface of genus two which maximize the first eigenvalue of the Laplacian: Introduction

 \begin{Fact} {\rm (i)\, (Hersch \cite{Hersch})}\,\, For any metric $ds^2$ on the sphere $S^2$, $\Lambda(ds^2)\leq 8\pi$ holds.\\ {\rm (ii)\, (Yang-Yau \cite{YangYau})}\,\, If $M$ admits a nonconstant meromorphic function $(M,ds^2)\rightarrow \overline{\C}=\C\cup \{\infty\}$ of degree $d$, then $\Lambda(ds^2)\leq 8\pi\cdot d$ holds.
 In particular, if $\gamma$ is the genus of $M$, then for any metric $ds^2$ on $M$, we have

 \end{Fact}

-The inequality of (i) is sharp as it gets an equation for the standard metric of $S^2$.
+The inequality of (i) is sharp as equality holds for the standard metric of $S^2$.
 On the other hand, Nadirashvili \cite{Nadirashvili2} found the sharp bound $8\pi^2/\sqrt{3}$ of $\Lambda(ds^2)$ for metrics $ds^2$ on the torus $T^2$.
 Thus the inequality \eqref{yangyau-ineq} is not sharp when $\gamma=1$.

 When $\gamma=2$, the inequality \eqref{yangyau-ineq} becomes $\Lambda(ds^2)\leq 16\pi$.
-Jakobson-Levitin-Nadirashvili-Nigam-Polterovich \cite{Nadirashvili1} focused their attention to the following metric.
-Let $B$ be the closed Riemann surface of genus two defined by
+Jakobson-Levitin-Nadirashvili-Nigam-Polterovich \cite{Nadirashvili1} focused their attention on the following metric.
+Let $B$ be the closed Riemann surface of genus two, called the {\em Bolza surface}, defined as the smooth completion of the affine complex algebraic curve $w^2=z(z^4+1)$.
+Topologically, $B$ is the one-point compactification of the affine curve: